niclee1803/Deepfake-Detection-Extension/README.md

 ## Tools used
 * Javascript, HTML, CSS for frontend
 * Python, FastAPI for backend
+* Pillow for image processing
+* Transformer library for deepfake model management
-* PyTorch library for deepfake detection models
+* PyTorch library for deepfake model inference
 * Docker for containerisation
 * Google Cloud Run for deployment of FastAPI